Mareez: Works

 His pen name, Mareez, literally means "a sick man".
 He wrote some Nazm and many Ghazals.
 In his financially difficult times, he sold his creation for which he was not credited.
 His first collection of Ghazals, Nazm and Muktak; Aagman was published in 1975.
 He dedicated it to Pravin Pandya.
 His second collection Nakshaa was published posthumously in 1984.
 Some of his poetry is published in Disha (1980) along with others.
 His complete works, Samagra Mareez, was published by his son in 2012.
 It was edited by Rajesh Vyas 'Miskin'.
 His religious poetry was published in religious and social magazines.
-Some of them were later anthologized in Akidat (1991) edited by his son Mohsin Vasi and poet Gulamabbas 'Nashad'.
+Some of them were later anthologised in Akidat (1991) edited by his son Mohsin Vasi and poet Gulamabbas 'Nashad'.

 He also partially translated Urdu poetry, Siqva Jawab E Siqva by Iqbal in Gujarati.
 He had also written two books, Mazloom-e-Karbala and Hurr dedicated to Imam Hussain which are not available in publication.

 Raeesh Maniar published his biography titled Mareez : Astitva Ane Vyaktitva.
 It was later adapted into a play titled Mareez, directed by Manoj Shah.